 Mindfulness has been shown to help in a range of conditions

 I use mindfulness practices to manage my day to day stress levels.
-We live in the age where life seems to bring with it so much pressure which can leads to excessive stress.
-If this stress is not managed well it can lead to the development of an allostatic load.
+We live in an age where life seems to bring with it so much pressure which can lead to excessive stress.
+If this stress is not managed well it can lead to the development of chronic stress, called an allostatic load.
 Allostatic load can harms one’s health in a myriad of different ways, but in particular our sleep patterns.
 Mindfulness meditation provides a safe, effective approach to reducing stress or stress related symptoms.
 Increasing mindfulness, will not only improve stress related symptoms but it will also improves one’s overall wellbeing.

 If you begin a mindfulness based meditation and regularly practice the principles you will see how over time it will help you to cultivate a deep sense of peace in your every day life and relieve symptoms of stress.
 The methods are not hard to learn, are not stressful in themselves and a not costly.
 So mindfulness is easy for anyone of us incorporate into our daily lives.
 You can get CD’s, download guided meditations or attend classes to gain confidence in then being able to practice mindfulness as part of your daily routine.